 Medical assistance continues to be a rapidly growing component of public health and human services expenditures.
 Despite implementation of Commonwealth initiatives to restrain costs, the program continues to grow due to an expanding caseload, technology improvements and general medical inflation.
-Expenditures for medical assistance increased during the period from fiscal years 1995 through 2005 by an average annual rate of 8.5 percent.
-Fiscal year 2005 expenditures from Commonwealth funds were \$4.2 billion and the enacted budget for fiscal year 2006 is \$4.6 billion for medical assistance, an increase of 9.7 percent over the previous fiscal year.
-The increase reflects normal inflationary increases and is deflated by proposed cost containment initiatives anticipated to reduce General Fund expenditures by \$223.4 million in fiscal year 2006.
+Expenditures for medical assistance increased during the period from fiscal years 1995 through 2005 by an average annual rate of 8.8 percent.
+Fiscal year 2006 expenditures from Commonwealth funds are projected to be \$4.8 billion and the proposed budget for fiscal year 2007 is \$5.1 billion for medical assistance, an increase of 7.5 percent over the previous fiscal year.
+The increase reflects normal inflationary increases and is deflated by proposed cost containment initiatives and cash flow strategies anticipated to reduce General Fund expenditures by \$437.6 million in fiscal year 2006.
 The Commonwealth has experienced the rise in medical and pharmaceutical costs that has been occurring nationwide.
 This increase is particularly evident in the rates requested by managed care providers and in services for children.
-Income maintenance cash assistance payments to families in transition to independence were \$961.2 million for fiscal year 2005, of which \$384.2 million is from the General Fund.
-The enacted budget for fiscal year 2006 includes a total of \$962.7 million, with \$377.3 million provided from the General Fund.
+Income maintenance cash assistance payments to families in transition to independence were \$1,007.1 million for fiscal year 2006, of which \$421.7 million is from the General Fund.
+The proposed budget for fiscal year 2007 includes a total of \$1,042.3 million, with \$460.1 million provided from the General Fund.
 Cash assistance is time-limited and requires participation in work activities to maintain eligibility.
 To support a client's finding and retaining employment, small grants are available to clients to overcome employment obstacles such as child care, transportation, vision and hearing difficulties, and other such barriers.
-In fiscal year 2006 and the future, increased costs are expected to be incurred in training and support for the most hard to place clients.
+In fiscal year 2007 and the future, increased costs are expected to be incurred in training and support for the most hard to place clients.
 These increased costs will include some state-only payments for clients who are working the required amount but still require assistance to complete training.